Trending Topics

 The easiest way to find shoulder width is to bring your feet together, like you’re standing at attention.
 Now spread your toes out as far as they’ll go.
 Next, spread your heels out to the same distance as your toes.
 This will be shoulder width for you.

-Once you’ve obtained this shoulder width distance, move your strong side foot straight back just a few inches.
-A right hand shooter will drop his right foot back, a left hand shooter his left foot.
+Once you’ve obtained this shoulder-width distance, move your strong side foot straight back just a few inches.
+A right-hand shooter will drop his right foot back, a left-hand shooter his left foot.

 This will help you balance yourself, as well as helping you to absorb any recoil from the rifle.
 This stance is also designed to allow you to move quickly and fluidly.
 Stay square to the target, and don’t blade your body.
+The next part of your stance is to bend your knees slightly.
+We don’t walk or run with our knees locked like some zombie looking for brains.
+Bend your knees so that you have a more natural stance.

 This will also help you in absorbing any recoil from the rifle, however slight it may be.
 It will also allow you to move quickly and fluidly, which is important in any tactical situation.

 The next part of your stance is to bend slightly forward at the waist.
 Again, this is how we walk, run, and fight.
 Have you ever seen a boxer enter the ring standing straight up, knees and back locked?
 Of course not, he’d get knocked on his butt entering the ring like that.
-Feet are shoulder width apart, knees are bent slightly, and your back is bent slightly forward.
+Feet are shoulder-width apart, knees are bent slightly, and your back is bent slightly forward.
+This is called a “Combat Crouch.”
+It is a natural, instinctive stance that you will automatically get into when under stress.
+We do this naturally just like a lion or a tiger crouches down when confronting another predator.

 It’s part of your startle response, or what is commonly called your “fight or flight” response.
 If this is what we’re going to do naturally, and instinctively, then why not train this way?